-Nadal ties Federer at 20 Slams by beating Djokovic in Paris
+Lucky 13 in Paris lets Nadal tie Federer with 20 Slam titles

 This also was the first French Open contested with players walking on court wearing masks on account of the coronavirus pandemic, the reason the 15-day event was shifted from May-June to September-October and crowds were limited to 1,000 per day.
 On Sunday, those lucky enough to attend mainly were concentrated in not-very-socially-distanced dense clumps in the first 20 or so rows; the roof helped amplify cheers and roars reverberating around the enclosed space.

-Perhaps owing to the lopsided nature of this final, though, they often were silent, so much so that the sound of Djokovic peeling the plastic cover off a new racket could be heard.
+Perhaps owing to the mostly lopsided nature of this final, though, they often were silent, so much so that the sound of Djokovic peeling the plastic cover off a new racket could be heard.

 The postponement led to colder, wetter weather than usual, which affects the way the clay affects shots, making them bounce lower and slower.
-There was a school of thought that could hinder Nadal, as would this year’s change to a slighty heavier tennis ball.
+There was a school of thought that could hinder Nadal, as would this year’s change to a slightly heavier tennis ball.

 So much for that.